evanvliet/vw/README.md

 Also, `vwsync` does a commit, pull, push and sync of dot files in one swell foop.

-In addition to `vwsync` there are these other *vw* related functions:
-+ vwh - vi host config
-+ vwo - vi os config
-+ vwp - vi vw profile
-+ vwman - this documentation + index for terminal

 ##### Precedence
 `vw` sources files in a deterministic fashion:
 + first those in `base`,